-Realistic but uninspiring mechanics
+Realistic but uninspired mechanics

 Velvet Assassin is a stealth game set in World War II.
-You play as Violette Summer, a British spy operating within enemy lines.
+You play as Violette Summer, a British spy operating behind enemy lines.
 As the theme tries to stick to realism, and the game is set in the past (unlike, say Deus Ex), you do not get fancy abilities to help you -- apart from morphine, that is.

 Using morphine stops rest of the world for a duration, allowing you to traverse unnoticed and/or safely take out someone.
 The reasoning behind this, obviously not realistic feature, seems to be that those are times when Violette is given the drug in the present time and her dreams -- that tell the game's story in flashbacks -- get foggier and less accurate.
 This also (sort of) explains why her attire changes to a nightgown when the ability is active.